 - Place a small amount of the filling (about a teaspoon) in the middle of the round dough shape (if the dough is sticking to the work surface use a knife to help it come off but take care not to tear it).
 With tips of your fingers stick the edges of the dumpling together, using your pinky to gently push the filling away from the edges and remove any air bubbles - go over the edge twice for each dumpling (your fingertips should be dry so it's a good idea to keep a sheet of paper towel near you to wipe them if they get sticky).

-- Place the dumplings on a lightly floured surface.
+- Place the dumplings on a lightly floured surface and cover with tea towel.

-- Fill a large pot with salted water, cover and bring to boil.
+- Fill a large pot with salted water, add 1 tsp of oil, cover and bring to boil.
 Continue making the dumplings as you are waiting for the water to boil.
 When the water starts boiling carefully place the dumplings in the pot one by one (not more than 15 per batch) and quickly but carefully stir with a wooden spoon.
-When all the dumplings come up to the surface cook them for about 3 more minutes, switch off the heat and using a slotted spoon transfer them onto a large plate.
+When all the dumplings come up to the surface cook them gently for about 4 more minutes, switch off the heat and using a slotted spoon transfer them onto a large plate.
 Drizzle with a little olive oil and serve!

 Pin Polish Meat Dumplings (Pierogi z Miesem) with Butternut Squash!